-- BB.
+- (1) Where the road right-of way is less than 50', add 25' to the front setback and measure from the center of traveled way. - (2) When a road and/or road segment is identified in Table 3.06.A, "Future Streetscape and Roadway Design Characteristics" the Front Setback shall be considered from the ultimate road right-of-way width listed in Table 3.06.A. - (3) See Definition of "street-side setback" in Placer County Zoning Ordinance for applicability limitations. - BB.
 Tahoma Residential Subdistrict.
 The Tahoma Residential Subdistrict is located within the West Shore Subarea.
 This area should continue to be residential, maintaining the existing character of the neighborhood. - 1.
 Special Designations.
-(See Section 3.14) - a.
-TDR Receiving Area for: - i.
-Existing Development - ii.
-Multi-Residential Units - a.b.
-Preferred Affordable, Moderate, and Achievable-Income Housing - b.c.
-Multi-Residential Incentive Program Area - 2.
-Special Policies. - a.
-Placer County, El Dorado County, and the Tahoe City Advisory Council should continue to coordinate efforts with TRPA and State agencies to solve water quality problems in this area. - b.
-Water treatment facilities such as settling ponds should be located in this area. - Provide opportunities for development of a variety of housing for seniors with an emphasis on affordable housing. - d-c.
-Provide opportunities for development of a variety of multi-residential housing types with an emphasis on affordable, moderate, and achievable housing. - 3.
+(See Section 3.14 "Transfer of Development") - a.
+TDR (Transfer of Development Right) Receiving Area for Existing Development; Multi-Residential Units. - b.
+Preferred Affordable, Moderate, and Achievable Housing Area

+- a.
+Placer County, El Dorado County, and the Tahoe City Advisory Council should continue to coordinate efforts with TRPA and State agencies to solve water quality problems in this area. - Water treatment facilities such as settling ponds should be located in this area. - Provide opportunities for development of a variety of multiresidential housing types with an emphasis on affordable, moderate, and achievable housing. - 3.
 Permissible Uses.
 The following primary uses may be permitted within all or a portion of the Subdistrict.
 The list indicates if the use is Allowed (A), subject to an Administrative Review Permit (C), or must be considered under the provisions for a Conditional Use Permit (CUP) or Minor Use Permit (MUP).
 Existing uses not listed shall be considered nonconforming uses within this Subdistrict.
 The establishment of new uses not listed shall be prohibited.